 Stickers & Candies & Stars—Oh My!

-REWARDS — long a staple in Christian classrooms — may be more harmful than helpful.
+BRIBES — long a staple in Christian classrooms — may be more harmful than helpful.

 You remember the familiar image of the stubborn donkey being prompted forward when tempted by a carrot dangling from a stick in front of him?
 While the image seems simplistic and even humorous, it’s a perfect illustration of how, to be blunt, you can get someone or something to do what you want.